asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 **Why?**

 All images deployed in the ECS Cluster must be scanned for identiying vulnerabilites.
 Similar to their virtual machine counterparts, container images can contain binaries and application libraries with vulnerabilities or develop vulnerabilities over time.
 The best way to safeguard against exploits is by regularly scanning your images with an image scanner.
-Images that are stored in Amazon ECR can be scanned on push or on-demand (once every 24 hours).
-Amazon ECR currently uses Clair, an open-source image scanning solution.
-After an image is scanned, the results are logged to the Amazon ECR event stream in Amazon EventBridge.
-You can also see the results of a scan from within the Amazon ECR console or by calling the DescribeImageScanFindings API.
-Images with a HIGH or CRITICAL vulnerability should be deleted or rebuilt.
-If an image that has been deployed develops a vulnerability, it should be replaced as soon as possible

 **How?**

-All the Teams running ECS Clusters should have a Twistlock agent running in the cluster, so that images deployed in the cluster are scanned by Twistlock Scanner ( Prisma Cloud).
-Please contact PDS team if you dont have twistlock agent running in the Cluster
+All the Teams running ECS Clusters should have a Twistlock agent running in the cluster, so that images deployed in the cluster are scanned by Twistlock Scanner (Prisma Cloud).
+Please contact PDS team if you dont have twistlock agent running in the Cluster.

 ## 10. Remove special permissions from images